 Let the Primal Edge Health Recommended Reading List guide you through greater self-education on the topics of diet, nutrition, history, philosophy, and worldview formation.
 These books are hand-picked by us as quality resources to teach you more about the nuances of health.
 Each book informs a different aspect of the body, mind, and soul.

 Books about Health and Nutrition

 We can get many positive health improvements just by making simple dietary changes.
-We work with clients all over the world and it never fails to impress us just how profound the low-carb, ketogenic approach can be.
+We work with clients all over the world and it never fails to impress us just how profound the low-carb, keto diet can be.